The Leopard Project

 That the leopard is now the only large mammalian predator in Sri Lanka makes this a unique location in which to conduct a study.
 This extended lack of large felid competition, unknown elsewhere, is perhaps the reason behind the Sri Lankan leopard’s purportedly more diurnal and less arboreal habits than its continental brethren (Muckenhirn and Eisenberg, 1973).
 Being the sole large predatory carnivore in the Sri Lankan ecosystem also drastically increases its role as a potential keystone species, helping to determine the densities and numbers of prey species such as spotted/axis deer (Axis axis), barking deer (Muntiacus muntjak), wild boar (Sus scrofa) and sambhur (Cervus unicolor).

 However the major causes for population decline- habitat loss and fragmentation - are less direct and if anything, more difficult to mitigate.
 With a burgeoning human population already surpassing 19 million and the territorial constraints inherent in island ecosystems, the destruction of leopard habitat for human use is more evident than ever.
-That there is a concerted effort in the country to become self-sufficient, especially in the production of rice, compounds the problem of human/leopard conflict as more and more land area is converted into paddy for agricultural utilization.
+That there is a concerted effort in the country to become self-sufficient, especially in the production of rice, compounds the problem of human/leopard interactions as more and more land area is converted into paddy for agricultural utilization.
 Maintaining a balance between the needs of the people of Sri Lanka and the requirements of the island’s wildlife is a fundamental goal for the WWCT.

 Devising a balanced conservation strategy for the Sri Lankan leopard is becoming more and more important and it is hoped that by gaining insight into the demography, range use and behaviour patterns of the leopards this study can provide an initial, solid groundwork from which informed and progressive decisions can be made.
 For the habitat of the leopard is fast disappearing and if this remarkable species is to be preserved in the remaining habitable pockets an increased understanding of them is essential.